-Best Platformer Games for Android in 2020
+Get running with Android's best platformer games!

 Grimvalor

 I also enjoy the serviceable story.
 If you ever played Demon's Souls, it reminds me of that a bit.
 All told, the world is hellbent on seeing you fail, but take up your sword and fight on anyway.
-Most of the time, the odds are against you and it's up to your skill to see yourself through.
+Most of the time, the odds are against you, and it's up to your skill to see yourself through.

-The Grimvalor developers give you the first Act for free, which is about 1-2 hours for most people.
+The Grimvalor developers give you the first Act for free, about 1 to 2 hours for most people.
 After that, it's $7 to unlock the full game.
 It's definitely worth it.

-Grimvalor is one of the best platformers on Android and it's a ton of fun.
-Enjoy the free demo, great gameplay, and controller support.

 Oddmar